-The Saluki and other sighthounds were the favorite pets among kings like Egyptian pharaohs as well as other notable historical figures like Alexander the Great, and are believed to have originated in the Middle East, Egypt, and Asia since long before the Egyptian pyramids were built.
+The Saluki and other sighthounds were the favorite pets among kings like Egyptian pharaohs as well as other notable historical figures like Alexander the Great, and are believed to have originated in the Middle East, Egypt, and Asia long before the Egyptian pyramids were built.
 Some historians believe the breed may take its name from the ancient city of Saluk in Yemen, or possibly from the city of Seleucia in Syria.

 The Saluki’s first known presence in England dates back to 1840.
-The breed wasn’t established until after World War I, when many British officers returned from the Middle East with these dogs.
+The breed wasn’t established until after World War I when many British officers returned from the Middle East with these dogs.
 Today’s Saluki remains true to its ancient ancestors, from its sleek physique and warm eyes to its sophisticated and dignified persona.

 The Saluki breed was officially recognized by the American Kennel Club (AKC) in 1927.